WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

   or :code:`simu.nonlinearHydro = 2`, then the mass is calculated using the displaced volume of the provided STL geometry file.

-* **Fixed Body** - if a body is fixed to the seabed, the mass and moment of inertia may be set to arbitrary values such as 999 kg and [999 999 999] kg-m^2.
-If the constraint forces on the fixed body are important, the mass and inertia must instead be set to their real values.
+* **Fixed Body** - if a body is fixed to the seabed using a fixed constraint, the mass and moment of inertia may be set to arbitrary values such as 999 kg and [999 999 999] kg-m^2.
+If the constraint forces on the fixed body are important, the mass and inertia should be set to their real values.

 * **Import STL** - to read in the geometry (``*.stl``) into Matlab use the :code:`body(i).importBodyGeometry()` method in the bodyClass.
 This method will import the